 Under these circumstances, a verse-by-verse teaching of Revelation would be a challenging endeavor.
 How do you teach the last chapter in a novel when you can't be sure your audience has studied the first 65 books?
 The answer is simple: you teach them the entire Bible!

 Consequently, our Revelation study examines not only the 22 chapters of John's vision, it also covers relevant sections of Genesis, Exodus, Deuteronomy, Leviticus, Ruth, Kings and Chronicles, Job, the Psalms, Daniel, Isaiah, Jeremiah, Ezekiel, all the minor prophets, the Gospels and the Epistles.
 Virtually every book of the Bible will be consulted during our in-depth course, leading many VBVM students to say that our Revelation study is an attempt to teach the entire Bible in a single course.
 We know no other way to do it!

 This 2020 version of VBVMI's most popular Bible study was updated with new content and visuals, including video for all lessons.
-You can choose to follow the videos or the MP3 audio teaching.
+You can choose to watch the videos or listen to the MP3 audio teaching.
 Both contain the same material.
 Complete your study by downloading the PDF study notes and full-color visual aids for projection or printing.
 Use all the materials to study for yourself or to teach the class to others.